God of infinite patience,

 Because we need community and they need us.

-Because we all need the Eucharist.
+Because we all need You.

-God, you promised that wherever two or three are gathered in your name, you are in their midst.
-That means our pew, too.
-The one covered with spit-up that two boys are trying to climb over.
+God, you promised that wherever two or three are gathered in your name,

-Bless my hyper, healthy kids.
-Bless our diverse, dynamic Church.
 Thank you for the weekly reminder of what matters most.

 Oh my word, so much this.
 Just nonstop chaos in our pew, always.